engeshra/slate/source/index.html.md

 coreMuscle | muscle | muscle objects
 photoURL | String | url of the exercise image behavior | Hash | embedded object of those keys: [type, reps].
 Type key will be one of the 3 values [reps_with_weight, duration, reps_without_weight] and Reps key, its value is an array of this object {"reps": Integer_value, "weight": Integer_value}
+burnedCalories | Integer | the amount of calories that this exercise will burn

 ## GET: List of exercise for a certain Training Program